pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 If you've given your talk before, links to video or slides would be excellent, or if you've blogged about this topic links to your blog posts would be of use as well.

-Your speaker profile includes a space for you to describe your prior experience giving talks — this is your chance to talk yourself up and explain why you're the best person in the world to bring us your amazing ideas, so take advantage of it!
+Your speaker profile includes a space for you to describe your prior experience giving talks&mdash;this is your chance to talk yourself up and explain why you're the best person in the world to bring us your amazing ideas, so take advantage of it!

 Please click the invitingly large button below to submit a proposal.